Danish-Jamroz/E-Commerce-Sales-Analysis-Python-MySQL-Power-BI/README.md

 With the schema in place, all of the actual analysis was done directly in MySQL, writing queries to answer specific business questions rather than just eyeballing the data.
 Once the numbers were in hand, they were brought into Power BI to build an interactive dashboard that leadership could actually use to explore the findings themselves.
 Finally, everything was pulled together into a written report aimed at management, translating the SQL output and dashboard visuals into plain business language and concrete recommendations.

-What the analysis set out to answer
+What the analysis set out to answer:

 The questions driving this project fell into a few natural groups.
 On the profitability side, the goal was to understand how current sales performance was or wasn't translating into profit, and what factors were influencing that relationship.
 On the product side, the analysis looked at which categories and products were driving profitable growth, which ones were generating strong revenue but weak margins, and where the company should be putting more or less investment.